Arghun-dev/Advanced-React-Patterns/README.md

 but if you use `useRef` instead of useState the logs output would be `before - `, `after - a`

 because `useRef` is `synchronous`

+### Question: When should we use ref over state and vice versa for storing a value between re-renders?

+There are couple of questions you should ask about the value.

+1. First question is that value going to be used to render a component?
+2. Second question is that is going to be pass as a prop to a component?

+If the answers to both questions is `negative`, then you can go with `ref`.